Some forethoughts

 In the Israelite faith, the punishment for sins is not passed on – God says through he prophet Ezekiel, “Yet you say, ‘Why should not the son suffer for the iniquity of the father?’
 When the son has done what is just and right, and has been careful to observe all my statutes, he shall surely live [ = be acquitted], but the person who sins shall die [ = face judgment].
 The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.
 The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself [ = righteous deeds will be accounted to the one who performed the righteous deeds, and evil deeds will only be accounted to the one who committed the evil deeds].”
 (Ezek 18:19-20)

 However, in reincarnation, sins are passed on from one life to another, even though the recipient of the punishment has no knowledge of what they are being punished for.
+How is that just?
 How is that any better than the doctrine of ’Original Sin’?

 In the Israelite faith, being seated at God’s right hand is interpreted as reaching a state of ultimate blessedness, where every happiness and wisdom will be open to you.
 There was also a belief in the ‘Council of Yahveh’ (sōdh YHVH – see Job 15:8), a place where the Assembly of the blessed in heaven dwelt, and were privy to God’s intimate thoughts, plans and intentions.
 Those ‘seated at God’s right hand’ will come to know God’s thoughts and designs; all the strange and mysterious things we saw in life will finally make sense – all our deepest and most perplexing questions will be answered.
+In Yahwism, knowledge is the reward, because our God has to power to do that.
 We will come to know the past, the present and the future, in the same way that God experiences it.
 This is ultimate unity with God.

 The Yahwist balance between this life and the next